 Transitional Master’s Degrees

-Upon completing all course requirements with a “B” average and successfully passing the Preliminary Examination, GGSB students will receive a Transitional MS degrees.
-However, the Transitional MS Degree will only be issued once the student has successfully defended his/her thesis (not after qualifying exams).
+Upon completing all course requirements with a “B” average and successfully passing the Preliminary and Qualifying Examinations, GGSB students will receive a Transitional MS degrees.
+However, the Transitional MS Degree will only be issued once the student has successfully defended his/her thesis (not after Qualifying Exams).

 Terminal Master’s Degrees